 You know me already, I am a big fan of smoked salmon.
-There might be people (my husband included) that don’t agree with raw fish, or fish in general, but I think it’s absolutely delicious.
-And it usually makes a great appetizer, if you are looking for posh recipes for parties.
+There might be people who don't agree with raw fish, or fish in general, but I think it's absolutely delicious.
+And smoked salmon appetizers or starters are the very best.

 The combination smoked salmon and cream cheese is one a a kind.
 The salty smoked fish, creamy and rich cheese, you can never go with it.
 And you know what works brilliantly well with this combo?
 Fresh dill.
 It has a delicate aroma that totally transforms any dish.

 Again, dill might be a herb that not everybody loves.
 The flavour is quite unique, delicate, but strong enough to be tasted, even if you add only a small amount.
 I love using dill in potato and chicken dishes, especially some nice and light stews.

 But with fish, the dill works so well, just because it takes away that "fishy" smell that some people might find too strong.

 How to make smoked salmon pate

 You don't need too many ingredients to make the smoked salmon pâté, but what you end up with is pure perfection:

 - spring onions